romuloslv/start-stop-oci-iac/README.md

 <br>

-Run terraform to upload the necessary infrastructure
+Run Terraform to upload the required infrastructure

 ```
 $ terraform init